allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

 *Q: Can I switch brands of food?*\
 Ask us first.
 Different brands of food can have slightly different amounts of protein or degrees of processing.

-*Q: What if the patient spits out all or most of their dose?*\
+*Q: What if my child spits out all or most of their dose?*\
 This is not uncommon!
 Don't double-dose.
 Simply resume the regular daily dose the next day.
 If this is a recurring problem contact your doctor / allergy team to discuss.

-*Q: Does the patient need an antihistamine EVERY time before their dose of OIT?*\
+*Q: Does my child need an antihistamine EVERY time before their dose of OIT?*\
 No!
 It is not required.
-However, these are very well-tolerated medications that improve the patient's comfort from mild symptoms, which are expected and common during OIT, especially during the build-up phase.
+However, these are very well-tolerated medications that improve your child's comfort from mild symptoms, which are expected and common during OIT, especially during the build-up phase.

 - Some patients have no symptoms at all from doses and don't need any antihistamines.
 - Some patients only take antihistamines before doses for the first few days of each new updose / step.
 - Some patients have very infrequent mild symptoms, and only take antihistamines after mild symptoms occur

-*Q: Should the patient avoid NSAIDs (non-steroidal anti-inflammatory drugs) during OIT?*\
+*Q: Should my child avoid NSAIDs (non-steroidal anti-inflammatory drugs) during OIT?*\
 In general, NSAIDs should be avoided.
 While good for pain, they can make it easier for reactions to OIT doses to occur in some patients.
 We suggest Tylenol instead.
 Examples of NSAIDs include: ibuprofen (Advil, Motrin) and naproxen (Aleve).

-*Q: What if the patient is going to have an unrelated surgery?*\
+*Q: What if my child is going to have an unrelated surgery?*\
 Contact your doctor / allergy team to discuss.

 *Q: What do we do if are getting on an airplane, ferry, or long form of transport*\